 Outside of airline-specific tools, you'll also have a handful of other tools available at your disposal, including:

-- Timatic — Get up-to-date information on passport, visa, and health requirements.
+• Timatic – Visa Checks — Get up-to-date information on passport, visa, and health requirements.

 Creating alerts

-Sometimes, the award you're looking for might not currently be available.
-That's where creating alerts is handy, as you can have Seats.aero notify you via email or SMS (Pro subscribers only) when there's a new bookable seat.
+Sometimes, the award you're looking for might not be available right now.
+That's where creating alerts is handy, as you can have Seats.aero notify you via email or SMS (Pro subscribers only) when there's a new bookable seat — either on a one-off or continuous basis.

 For example, say you want to check out Qatar Airways Qsuite product between Doha (DOH) and Dallas–Fort Worth (DFW).
-If you've come up empty using the Qsuite finder, you can create an alert for a specific route and date or for a particular departure or arrival airport.
+If you've come up empty with the Qsuite finder, you can set an alert for a specific route and date, or for a particular departure or arrival airport.
 In this instance, the route and date option is sufficient.

 Creating an alert requires filling out a form.
 You'll specify your preferred contact method, the mileage programs you wish to use, your departure/arrival airport, and the departure date.
 Pro subscribers can select a range of dates or pick the all-encompassing “any date” option.
-The last step is choosing your preferred cabin and hitting “Create alert.”
+The last step is to choose your preferred cabin and hit “Create alert.”
 You'll follow similar steps if you create alerts to or from a specific airport.

 And when the alert fires, you can quickly click through the link to book your award.
 This is a fantastic feature for premium cabin awards, which don't stick around for long.
 Pro members can view and delete alerts in the “Manage Alerts” subpage.